 Visit Medline Plus to learn about diabetes treatment, the latest medical research and more from the National Institutes of Health.

 Here's how: Work on losing extra pounds because being overweight is the single biggest risk factor for developing type 2 diabetes.
 Exercise 30 minutes a day and eat a low-fat, high-fiber diet.
-Go to www.prevention.va.gov to learn more about healthy living.
+Learn more about healthy living.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange Registry health exam.

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service and died as the result of type 2 diabetes mellitus may be eligible for survivors' benefits.